Dmytro-Pashko/OpenGLSandbox/README.md

 # LibGDX Sandbox

-The 3D engine prototype based on LibGDX(OpenGL) ([Link](https://https://libgdx.badlogicgames.com)) and Java+Kotlin ([Link](https://https://kotlinlang.org)).

 From the beginning, the main idea of this repository was an analysis of the LibGDX functionality and performance, especially in the 3D graphic.

-After some exploration, I realized that I need a deep knowledge of 3D graphic basics, mathematical techniques(vectors, matrices, quaternions, etc.) and experience with the OpenGL API in order to build effective 3D applications.
+After some exploration, I realized that I need a deep knowledge of 3D graphic basics, mathematical techniques (vectors, matrices, quaternions, etc.) and experience with the OpenGL API in order to build effective 3D applications.
 After all, this repository created to obtain some experience in 3D graphics.

 I've started with the editor for a 3D scenes which can contain the basic functionality to effective and optimized 3D scene creation.

-The mainline of this repository is the editor branch([LINK](https://github.com/Dmytro-Pashko/GdxSandbox/tree/feature/editor)) that will contain the world editor with useful GLLS shaders, utilities, additional custom implementations of the pathfinding system, texture generation, noise generation, shaders and etc.
+The mainline of this repository is the editor branch([LINK](https://github.com/Dmytro-Pashko/GdxSandbox/tree/feature/editor)) that will contain the world editor with useful GLSL shaders, utilities, additional custom implementations of the pathfinding system, texture generation, noise generation, shaders and etc.
 # The OpenGL API research:
 The significant part of the OpenGL analyzing is its own GLSL shaders implementation in order to interact with the OpenGL rendering process.
 In each sample, I'm trying to implement everything myself to better understand the  OpenGL functionality.